 1. Malaysia shares the same weather as Singapore.
 The weather is hot and humid throughout the year.

 2. You can travel anytime to the country and have the same type of weather.
-If you are looking for off peak season; January to March is the best time; when you will have the least tourists in the country.
+If you are looking for the off-peak season; January to March is the best time; when you will have the least tourists in the country.

-1. Malaysian cuisine consists of the variety of the ethnic groups sch as Malay, Chinese and Indian.
+1. Malaysian cuisine consists of the variety of the ethnic groups such as Malay, Chinese and Indian.

 3. Nasi Goren and the Spicy Malay Rice is my most favorite dish from the country.

 1. Malaysian transportation started developing during British colonial times itself.
-Malaysia transportation are one of the systematic transportation in Asia today.
+Malaysia transportation is one of the systematic transportation in Asia today.